wwcodemanila/WWCodeManila-HTML.CSS/sessions/030617_sg4_exercise/README.md

+Study Group 4: CSS Box Model and Display Property
+===

-Exercise : Building Website from Design
+Exercise/Assignment : Building Website from Design
 1. Inspect design.png
 2. In index.html, add the necessary html tags/elements to complete the design
 3. Add your styles in style.css